coderefinery/DEPRECATED-software-licensing/talk.md

 ### Problems with public domain

 - In certain jurisdictions you cannot just give up your rights without an explicit license
-- Public domain does not provide you a warranty and does not protect you from a law suit
+- Public domain does not provide you a warranty and does not protect you from a lawsuit

 Source: http://blog.milkingthegnu.org/2008/03/10-answers-for.html